potatoeggy/mandown/README.md

 ## Usage

 ```
-mandown <URL>
+mandown download <URL>
 ```

 To convert the download contents to CBZ/EPUB, append the `--convert` option.
+To apply image processing to the downloaded images, append the `--process` option.

 ```
-mandown <URL> --convert epub
+mandown download <URL> --convert epub --process rotate_double_pages
 ```

-To convert an existing folder without downloading anything except metadata (like a stripped-down version of https://github.com/ciromattia/kcc), use the `--from` option.
+To convert an existing folder without downloading anything except metadata (like a stripped-down version of https://github.com/ciromattia/kcc), use the `convert` command.

 ```
-mandown <URL> --convert epub --from /path/to/comic
+mandown convert <FORMAT> <PATH_TO_FOLDER>
 ```

 Run `mandown --help` for more info.